galczo5/mythical-angular/content/posts/zoneless.md

 Method `bootstrapModule` checks provided options and then calls the second method `bootstrapModuleFactory`.
 Here the fun begins.

-The first lines of the method are figuring out the right `NgZone` provider.
+The call of function `getNgZone` determines the object that should be used as NgZones implementation.
-The call of function `getNgZone` determines the object that should be used as NgZones implementation, it's a simple condition that will create objects of class `NgZone` or `NoopNgZone`.
+It's a simple code that will create objects of class `NgZone` or `NoopNgZone`.

 I think that it's a subject for the whole new article, and I will cover differences and implementation of these two types in the future.